We were all spoilt from day one and all made to feel that Captain's Choice were continually focused on our well being and on our enjoyment.

 There are no hidden costs.
 Everything is included – flights and other travel arrangements, luxurious accommodation, travel insurance, all dining and drinks, and even sightseeing trips - including those by helicopter or husky sled.
 Even the Your World experiences within your itinerary and internet access when available.

-Fares are based on a Standard Suite aboard the MS Raymonde.
-With Flights, per person, twin share.
+Fares are based on a Standard Suite aboard the MS Raymonde per person, twin share.

 Fares include Emirates flights from Sydney, Melbourne or Brisbane.
 Prices from other cities available on request.

-Cruise and Land Only guests join the tour in Lille for dinner on Day 2 and depart Venice after breakfast on Day 16.
+Land Only Guests join the tour in Lille for dinner on Day 2 and depart Venice after breakfast on Day 16.

 Note: This journey is exclusively reserved for a group of just 20 travellers.